syncfusion-content/blazor-docs/blazor/diagram/commands.md

 The accepted values of the argument "direction" are as follows:

-* Up: Moves the selected elements towards up by the specified delta value.
+* Up: Moves the selected elements up by the specified delta value.
-* Down: Moves the selected elements towards down by the specified delta value.
+* Down: Moves the selected elements down by the specified delta value.
-* Left: Moves the selected elements towards left by the specified delta value.
+* Left: Moves the selected elements to the left by the specified delta value.
-* Right: Moves the selected elements towards right by the specified delta value.
+* Right: Moves the selected elements to the right by the specified delta value.

 The following code illustrates how to execute nudge command.